HCUM/empiano/README.md

     otherwise: use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).
     - On **MacOS**: Usually there is an inbuilt virtual MIDI cable available: IAC driver
     - Most of the times the library mido itself can be used to create a virtual MIDI cable, but it does not work when using Windows MultiMedia API.
-    To open an outport check the corresponding box in the Settings.
+    To open an output check the corresponding box in the Settings.
     - The name of your virtual MIDI cable can be changed in the Settings
 - The **finger motion** that works best for our system is a back-and-forth wiggle motion of the thumb (cf. gif).
 Feel free to try a sideways wiggle motion or other fingers as well, but know that these might not work as well.